Margot Fahnestock on stage at Sundance with Adrienne Becker and LaTosha Brown

 United States

-Mother Justice is a scripted short film series producing fictional narratives that reflect a variety of experiences of Black motherhood and the Black maternal health crisis.
+Mother Justice is a scripted short film series that reflects the fullness of Black motherhood — joy, resilience, complexity — against the backdrop of the Black maternal health crisis.
 This isn't another collection of trauma stories.
-This is radical imagination.
-Selected films offer a window into the lived experiences and aspirations of mothers from a range of socioeconomic, geographic, religious, and cultural backgrounds, revealing often concealed success stories from a variety of Black mothering experiences.
+This is radical imagination in action.
+Selected films offer a window into the lived experiences and aspirations from a range of socioeconomic, geographic, religious, and cultural backgrounds, revealing often concealed success stories from a variety of Black experiences.

 Black mothers have always been the heartbeat of our communities — holding joy, wisdom, and life in the face of systems that too often fail to see them.
 These films are more than storytelling; they are urgent interventions that reclaim narrative power and demand a world where Black motherhood is not endangered, but empowered.”